West German student movement: New political movements

-Protests 1966-1968
+1966–1968 protests

 The West German parliament had proposed to expand government powers in the Emergency Laws, as well as to reform universities.
 On 22 June 1966, 3,000 students from the Free University of Berlin staged a sit-in to demand involvement in the reform process of universities, included democratic management of colleges.

 Echoing Marcuse, Rudi Dutschke considered the politically complacent working classes to be a lost cause when it came to revolutionary agitation.
 Instead, he hoped to build a coalition between Western intelligentsia and third world communist revolutionaries.
 To that end, Dutschke organized the event "Vietnam – Analysis of an Example" (Vietnam – Analyse eines Exempels) at the University of Frankfurt Institute for Social Research with Marcuse as the headline speaker.
 SDS president Walmot Falkenburg privately requested that Marcuse emphasize solidarity with the Vietnamese on the basis of traditional Marxist concerns with labor and material interests, which would have been a rebuke of Dutschke and his associates in the West Berlin SDS chapter.
 Unsurprisingly, Marcuse did the opposite in a speech emphasizing "solidarity of sentiment".
 The event was followed by street demonstrations which led to the arrests of Dutschke, his wife, and 84 others.

 In June 1967, during a state visit by the Shah of Iran Mohammad Reza Pahlavi, the SDS organized a protest of his visit, criticizing him as a brutal dictator that should not have been welcome in West Germany.
 The protest was repressed by police and Iranian agents who beat protesters and resulted in the fatal shooting of Benno Ohnesorg.
 The police officer involved, Karl-Heinz Kurras, was acquitted on the grounds of self-defense.
 Protests against police brutality erupted across the country and led the mayor of Berlin and the police chief to resign.
 In the fall of 1967 students established "Critical Universities"; students occupied classrooms and gave critiques of university structure as well as educating other students in New Left thought.
 It was revealed in 2009 that Kurras had been a Stasi informant.
 Prosecutors revisiting the evidence concluded Ohnesorg had been murdered as a premeditated act, but not enough evidence survived to evaluate whether Kurras was acting under official orders.